-Beauty, love, and motion portrayed through colors, values and design are favorite themes in the paintings of Judith Srite Campbell.
+Beauty, love, and motion portrayed through colors, values and design are favorite themes in the paintings of Judith Strite Campbell.

 Then began several years of moving.
-First, there was Nevada where she obtained a degree in Counseling.
-Then, a couple of years were spent in Missoula, Montana, and then on to Annapolis, Maryland where she was affiliated with the Naval Academy.
+First, she went to Nevada where she obtained a degree in counseling.
+Then, she spent a couple of years in Missoula, Montana, before moving to Annapolis, Maryland where she was affiliated with the Naval Academy.
 She enjoyed painting in oils at St. Johns University when not involved with Academy events.

-A move to Lexington, Kentucky was the perfect location to inspire her many horse paintings, and she exhibited her art at Turfland, Doctor’s Park and had many paintings purchased by the State of Kentucky for sale in their many arts and crafts outlets that where located on the scenic highways.
+When she moved to Lexington, Kentucky she found that it was the perfect location to inspire her many horse paintings.
+While in Kentucky, she exhibited her art at Turfland, Doctor’s Park and had many paintings purchased by the State of Kentucky for sale in their many arts and crafts outlets that where located on the scenic highways.

-She then moved to Texas to become President of ALD, Inc. dba Cook Machinery Company for the next 20 years, which was a a plant specializing in sheet metal fabrication and the manufacturing of commericial washing machines and dryers.
-But, not being able to resist the art world she became one of the artist-owners of The Highland Park Art Gallery in Highland Park Village and several years later founded the Artists’ Showplace Gallery.
+She then moved to Texas to become President of ALD, Inc. dba Cook Machinery Company for the next 20 years, which was a plant specializing in sheet metal fabrication and the manufacturing of commercial washing machines and dryers.
+But, not being able to resist the art world, she became one of the artist-owners of The Highland Park Art Gallery in Highland Park Village.
+Several years later she founded the Artists’ Showplace Gallery.
 Many other wonderful artist-owners joined her through the years and a beautiful dazzling gallery was created.